hmer101/multi_drone_slung_load_master/README.md

 # Slung load carrying with a multi-drone system

 Code to acompany the ICRA 2025 submission "A Platform for Visual Pose Estimation in a Multi-Drone Slung Load System" - Harvey Merton and Ian W. Hunter.
+Data for this paper can be found in ws_ros2/src/slung_pose_measurement/data.

 ## Videos
 - Gazebo simulation: https://youtu.be/L-jx-SenBfA